DIY Copywriting? You mean, “Write my own copy without taking copywriting courses or hiring a pro?”

 - Ask your questions via email and keep a record so you can know just what you’re getting.
 And make sure you can afford to purchase supplemental services; you’ll almost certainly need to pay for design, and it’s not unusual to pay for copywriting, too.

-All too many business owners end up with a terrific strategy, but they can’t implement because their copy isn’t strong enough.
+All too many business owners end up with a terrific strategy, but they can’t implement it because their copy isn’t strong enough.

 So if you’ve gotten this far and your copy still needs some TLC, or if you’ve skipped some steps and just want to get professional copy, your next step is a …